jclry1/ms4_citizen_tree/README.md

 ## Git
 Branching and merging: https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging

-## Deployment
+## Development
-The deployment steps below are the procedure followed for this app.
-It differs from the procedure used for Boutique Ado and the MS3 project in that the development and delpoyment process use Docker.
-Development also differed and was done using Docker Compose and VS Code locally, (as opposed to Gitpod).
+in contrast with the my previous milestone projects, this project was developed lcally using VSCode and Docker Compose (as opposed to GitPod).

-### Notes on Development
+This hasd knock-on effects for deployment, installation, dependency management.

 #### Why not use Gitpod?
 Gitpod had served well for the three milestone projects so far.
 I decided to switch to using VS Code locally in combination with Docker Compose for a couple of reasons: